Well, he did it.

-The first goal for day one is to be out of the bed by 7:00 AM and into the chair.
+The first goal for day one is to be out of bed by 7:00 AM and into the chair.
 Seems easy?

 Sitting has never been so difficult.

-But, in total, day one he spent about three hours in the chair and then due to the uncomfortable angle of the chair/ pillow combination, decided he’d rather try walking.
+But, in total, on day one he spent about three hours in the chair and then due to the uncomfortable angle of the chair/ pillow combination, decided he’d rather try walking.
 At around 10:15 AM, he made it halfway down one hall (about 50 feet round trip).
 But a couple hours later, he was ready to go again and we went one lap around the 3rd NW Hallway of NIH (330 feet).
 His goal was to spend four separate times in the chair and to get around the hallway corridor at least twice.
 We followed the rules and met our goals.